 - New pox lesions on multiple parts of your body

-There are no well-established treatments for monkeypox.
+There are no well-established treatments for mpox.
 Antiviral medication may be considered on a case-by-case basis.

 The vaccine can be used two ways

-After exposure to monkeypox virus, before you have symptoms
+After exposure to mpox virus, before you have symptoms

-- The vaccine is given before getting exposed to the virus to help protect against monkeypox.
-This is called Pre-Exposure Prophylaxis.
+- The vaccine is given before getting exposed to the virus to help protect against mpox.

-- Engage in sex work or plan to, either as a worker or a client
+- Engages in sex work as a worker or client.

 To learn more about vaccinations, eligibility criteria and to book an appointment, refer to your region: